rgeraldporter/inquiry-monad/README.md

 ### `.ap(f)`

 Applicative functor method.
-This is arguably one of the more complex functional programming concepts.
+This is arguably one of the more complex functional programming concepts included in this module.

 With this you can take a monad that contains a function (instead of a straight up value) and combine it with a monad containing a value.